microsoft/DialoGPT/README.md

 ### Data Preparation

 The first step to retrain the full models is to generate the aforementioned 27GB Reddit dataset.
 This involves downloading full Reddit submission and comments dumps from [https://files.pushshift.io/reddit](https://files.pushshift.io/reddit) and creating intermediate files, which overall require **700GB of local disk space**.
-Downloading and processing the full data requires about 1-2 days, depending on your (CPU) compute capabilties (e.g., ~24 hours with 8 cores on a recent computer).
+Downloading and processing the full data requires about 1-2 days, depending on your (CPU) compute capabilities (e.g., ~24 hours with 8 cores on a recent computer).
 Assuming you ran the above setup and installation steps (conda activate LSP, etc.), you can create the full dataset by running either:

 ```
 python demo.py --data full